kjerandp/CoPilot/README.md

 # CoPilot

 CoPilot is an object relational mapper (ORM).
 In its core it works like a micro ORM, but it has some neat and powerful features added on top of it.

-Note: This is still an early version and only works with MSSQL.
+Note: This is work in progress to support multiple ado.net database providers.

 **Key features:**
 * Map POCO models to tables including relationships (one-to-many and many-to-one relationships).